-- plan and develop long-term teaching programs, including daily lessons, according to the curriculum guidelines and student/community needs
+- Planning and developing long-term teaching programs, including daily lessons, according to the curriculum guidelines and student/community needs

-- teach lessons or units of work using a range of teaching methods and strategies - formal lessons, practical projects, experiments and activities, excursions - while utilising information technologies
+- Teaching lessons or units of work using a range of teaching methods and strategies - formal lessons, practical projects, experiments and activities, excursions - while utilising information technologies

-- assess, evaluate and report on student progress and performance
+- Assessing, evaluating and reporting on student progress and performance

-- supervise students during lunch time and other breaks; coordinate student extra-curricular activities
+- Supervising students during lunch time and other breaks;

-- contribute to area of specialty and whole school direction by attending staff meetings and professional development programs
+- Contributing to their area of specialty and whole school direction by attending staff meetings and professional development programs

-- participate in parent and community events including Parent Teacher Evenings, School Council Committees
+- Participating in parent and community events including Parent Teacher Evenings, School Council Committees

 For detailed information on the content involved in each of these specialities in NSW see NSW Board of Studies syllabuses sites for the School Certificate www.boardofstudies.nsw.edu.au/syllabus_sc/ and the HSC www.boardofstudies.nsw.edu.au/syllabus_hsc/.

 Art Teacher/Visual Arts Teacher

 Art/Visual Arts Teachers are expected to teach across a range of art specialties including art history, art theory and art practice in various media.
 Some schools may employ art teachers in specialty areas such as digital media, ceramics and painting.

 Drama Teachers teach students the theory and practical skills associated with theatre acting and show production which may include areas such as theatre history, costumes, directing, set design, and singing.
 Drama Teachers may also be involved with running school theatre and musical productions.

 English teachers play a key role in enabling students to become confident communicators who can think critically and imaginatively.
 English includes the study of modern and historical texts (e.g. Shakespeare) as well as everyday and workplace texts.
 Many teachers choose to combine English with a related subject such as drama or history.